-John Lipsky is currently Distinguished Visiting Scholar in the International Economics Program at Johns Hopkins University The Paul H. Nitze School for Advanced International Studies (SAIS).
+John Lipsky currently is the Peterson Distinguished Scholar at the Kissinger Center for Global Affairs of Johns Hopkins University’s Paul H. Nitze School for Advanced International Studies (SAIS).
 Prior to this, he served as first deputy managing director of the International Monetary Fund from September 1, 2006 to August 31, 2011.

 Before coming to the Fund, Mr. Lipsky was vice chairman of JPMorgan Investment Bank.
 In this position, he advised the firm's principal market risk takers, published independent research on the principal forces shaping global financial markets, was actively engaged with JPMorgan's key clients, and represented the firm around the world with senior public and financial sector decision makers.

 Previously, Mr. Lipsky served as JPMorgan's chief economist, and as Chase Manhattan Bank's chief economist and director of research.
 He served as chief economist of Salomon Brothers, Inc. from 1992 until 1997.
 From 1989 to 1992, Mr. Lipsky was based in London, where he directed Salomon Brothers' European Economic and Market Analysis Group.